medillcherubs/2017-web-week/east-fairchild-map/README.md

   [UPDATE Link to the published version of this project on WordPress.]

 #### Editing the Content
 To edit the content in this project you need to edit the HTML in the index.html page.
-Click on this link to go to the editor.
+[Click on this link to go to the editor](https://github.com/medillcherubs/2017-web-week/east-fairchild-map/edit/master/index.html).
 Make the changes you want to make, then click the green "Commit" button at the bottom of the page.
-You should see the changes appear within a minute on the WordPress site.
+You should see the changes appear within a minute on the WordPress site and on GitHub Pages.

 #### Embedding In WordPress